RenzMc/RenzmcLang/docs/installation.md

 - RenzMcLang requires Python 3.8+
 - All dependencies are automatically installed
-- REPL is available in v0.0.4+
+- REPL is available in latest version+
 - HTTP client is built-in (no imports needed)
-- Backward compatible with v0.0.3
+- Backward compatible with latest version

 ---